fergarciadlc/elevator-system/README.md

         requested_floor,  [elevator_1, elevator_2]
     )
 )
+elevator_1
 ```

 ## API

 A basic API/REST was implemented to run the system in an infinite loop, this provides a convenient simulation of the elevators and halls.
 The elevators can be monitored in real time.

-In order to run the API make sure to have Flask installed on your environment
+In order to run the API make sure to have Flask installed on your environment:

     pip install Flask

 **RUN API**

-    cd src
-    python run_api.py
+    python src/run_api.py

-Endpoints:
+### Endpoints:

 * **GET** - [http://127.0.0.1:5000/check](http://127.0.0.1:5000/check) - Check current state of elevators